cedricvidal/dotfiles/README.md

 fresh homebrew/formulas\* --file=$FRESH_PATH/installers/homebrew/formulas
 ```

 NB: The wildcard allows you to split your homebrew formulas into multiple files by category of usage and source them all at once.
 This is encouraged to allow easier reuse by others.
+You can have a look at [mine](homebrew/) to see how it can be done.

 NB: if you want to share your dotfiles between OSX and non OSX environments, you might want to embed your OSX specific fresh calls into a darwin check like this: